ObafemiY/Pavia-Fortifications-research/README.md

 # Lombardy Cities Linked Open Data (LOD)

 This repository contains Linked Open Data (LOD) about cities in the Lombardy region of Italy and their famous cultural traditions.
 This data is structured in JSON-LD format, adhering to Linked Data standards, making it accessible and interoperable with other LOD datasets worldwide.
+Access website here https://obafemiy.github.io/Lombardy-Cities-Cultures-LOD/

 ## Project Description